faisalmemon/ios-crash-dump-analysis-book/markdown/Symbolification.md

 When a user sees our program crash, there is no debugger\index{debugger}.
 Instead, a crash report is generated.
 This comprises the machine addresses where the problem was seen.
-A later phase, called symbolification, can convert these addresses into meaningful source code references.
+Symbolification can convert these addresses into meaningful source code references.

 In order for symbolification to occur, appropriate DSYM files must exist.